CarlHaze/React-Node-MongoApp/README.md

     if (typeof req.body._id != "string") req.body._id = ""
     }

 this function takes what is input and if it is not a string will convert it into an empty field

+we will use another package to sanitise html
+    npm install sanitize-html

 ## Multi part form handling